josephbjr3/vscode_full_stack/scorekeeper/README.md

-This project is a simple ping pong scorekeeper
+This project is a simple ping pong scorekeeper using bulma CSS framework

-All of the code is written by me.
+"app.js" is the jf file connected the html file

+"app_refactored.js" has less repetive code but is less readable (I prefer "app.js" version)